intel/intel-extension-for-pytorch/docs/tutorials/features/DPC++_Extension.md

 ## Introduction

 C++ extension is a mechanism developed by PyTorch that lets you to create customized and highly efficient PyTorch operators defined out-of-source, i.e. separate from the PyTorch backend.
 (For more details, see https://pytorch.org/tutorials/advanced/cpp_extension.html).
-Based on the PyTorch C++ extension mechanism, Intel® Extension for PyTorch\* lets you to create PyTorch operators with custom DPC++ kernels to run on the XPU backend.
+Based on the PyTorch C++ extension mechanism, Intel® Extension for PyTorch\* lets you to create PyTorch operators with custom DPC++ kernels to run on the XPU device.

 ## Motivation and Example

-This tutorial walks through a practical example of writing and using a DPC++ extension on the XPU backend with Intel® Extension for PyTorch\*.
+This tutorial walks through a practical example of writing and using a DPC++ extension on the XPU device with Intel® Extension for PyTorch\*.

 ## Writing a DPC++ Extension